reiver/www/README.md

 # www

-**www** is a program that lets you send the output from one or more commands, in the terminal, to a web browser.
+**www** is a command line tool that lets you send the output from one or more commands, in the terminal, to a web browser.

 ## Usage